fenago/data-analysis-scala/Lab9/README.md

-Chapter 9: Working with Data at Scale
+Lab 9: Working with Data at Scale
 ======================================
 To build and run unit tests using SBT: